 1. Registered, locally or internationally as a humanitarian organization or non-profit organization; registration with the Agency for Civil Society Organizations is a requirement to be able to operate legally in the country and is mandatory.

-2. Established sectorial competence in shelter and NFI distribution and participation in local, regional and/or national S/NFI Cluster; or established sectoral competence in camp management and participation in local, regional and/or national CCCM Cluster;
+2. Established sectorial competence in shelter and NFI distribution and participation in local, regional and/or national S/NFI Cluster; established sectoral competence in camp management and participation in local, regional and/or national CCCM Cluster; established sectoral competence in WASH and participation in local, regional and/or national WASH Cluster; and/or established competence in MPC and participation in local, regional and/or national Cash Working Group (CWG).

 3. Established geographical presence in area of operation, or established capacity to mobilize over a short period of time;

-4. Able to meet standards of financial probity acceptable to the IOM/USAID; with IOM able to provide additional support as needed within content of Ethiopia;
+4. Able to meet standards of financial probity acceptable to IOM and the respective donor; with IOM able to provide additional support as needed within context of Ethiopia;

-5. Sub-grant recipients will be required to agree to restrictions and conditions relating to ineligible goods, restricted goods, suppliers as set out in the USAID/BHA Guidelines https://www.usaid.gov/bha-guidelines for Proposals;
+5. Sub-grant recipients of funding through USAID will be required to agree to restrictions and conditions relating to ineligible goods, restricted goods, suppliers as set out in the USAID/BHA Guidelines https://www.usaid.gov/bha-guidelines for Proposals;

 6. Capacity to meet M&E and reporting requirements established by RRF-E;